-The functional currency of our foreign subsidiaries is the U.S. dollar and the Euro.
-Therefore, we are exposed to foreign exchange rate fluctuations as we convert the financial statements of our foreign subsidiaries into U.S. dollars.
-The local currencies of our foreign subsidiaries are the British pound, the Euro, the Colombian peso, the Singapore dollar, the Hong Kong dollar, the Swedish Krona and the Czech Koruna.
+The functional currency of our foreign subsidiaries is the U.S. dollar.
+The local currencies of our foreign subsidiaries are the Australian dollar, the Bermuda dollar, the Brazilian real, British pound, the Colombian peso, Czech Republic koruna, the Euro, the Hong Kong dollar, the Indian Rupee, the Japanese yen, the Singapore dollar and the Swedish krona.

 Our subsidiaries remeasure monetary assets and liabilities at period-end exchange rates, while non-monetary items are remeasured at historical rates.
 Revenue and expense accounts are remeasured at the average exchange rate in effect during the year.
 If there is a change in foreign currency exchange rates, the conversion of our foreign subsidiaries' financial statements into U.S. dollars would result in a realized gain or loss which is recorded in our consolidated statements of operations.
 We do not currently engage in any hedging activity to reduce our potential exposure to currency fluctuations, although we may choose to do so in the future.
 A hypothetical 10% change in foreign exchange rates during any of the periods presented would not have had a material impact on our consolidated financial statements.